sp9wpn/freq_cycler/readme.txt

                      * * *  Auto-channels  * * *

-This experimental feature sets number of available channels according to core temperature for Raspberry Pi.
+This feature sets number of available channels according to core temperature for Raspberry Pi.
 The "Sensor" defines source of data.
 If it is an executable (like /opt/vc/bin/vcgencmd measure_temp), it is launched and temperature is read from output.
 Ordinary files (like /sys/class/thermal/thermal_zone0/temp) are read directly.
 Number of channels is adjusted proportionally between defined LowTemp and HighTemp.

                      * * *  APRS scanning  * * *

 This feature allows your station to work both sondes and APRS 70cm.
 Extra "APRS cycles" will be introduced which tune SDR to 432.500 frequency.
 You have